C0an/C0an/README.md

 ### 📚 Recent Projects:
 - ⚔ Protocol Network - A Minecraft PvP Network based from MineHQ (https://protocol.rip)
 - 💻 Protocol CheatBreaker - A Minecraft PvP Client for 1.7.10 and 1.8 based from CheatBreaker (https://protocol.rip/client)
+- 🤖 Pilgrim - A Telegram Bot used to obtain information about Minecraft Servers (https://t.me/PilgrimMCBot)
+- 🍎 DawnUHC - A 1.7 - 1.8 UHC Network (https://twitter.com/DawnGameFeed)